DeepLabCut/DeepLabCut/docs/recipes/pose_cfg_file_breakdown.md

 The default for single animal projects is 1, and for maDLC projects it's `8`.
 It's the number of frames used per training iteration.

 In both cases, you can increase the batchsize up to the limit of your GPU memory and train for a lower number of iterations.
-The relationship between the number of iterations and `batch_size` is not linear so `batch_size: 8` doesn't mean you can train for 8x less iterations, but like with every training, plateauing loss can be treated as an indicator of reaching optimal performance.
+The relationship between the number of iterations and `batch_size` is not linear, so `batch_size: 8` doesn't mean you can train for 8x less iterations, but like with every training, plateauing loss can be treated as an indicator of reaching optimal performance.

 💡Pro-tip:💡
 - Having a higher `batch_size` can be beneficial in terms of models' generalization